Vatican bars gay union blessing, says God ‘can’t bless sin’

 Francis has endorsed providing gay couples with legal protections in same-sex unions, but that is in reference to the civil sphere, not within the church.
 Those comments were made during an interview with a Mexican broadcaster, Televisa, in 2019, but were cut by the Vatican until they appeared in a documentary last year.

 While the documentary fudged the context, Francis was referring to the position he took when he was archbishop of Buenos Aires and the country’s lawmakers were considering approving gay marriage, which he and the Catholic Church opposed.
-Then-Cardinal Jorge Mario Bergoglio instead supported providing legal protections for gays in stable unions through a so-called “law of civil cohabitation.”
+Then-Cardinal Jorge Mario Bergoglio instead supported providing legal protections for gay people in stable unions through a so-called “law of civil cohabitation.”

 Francis told Televisa: “Homosexual people have the right to be in a family.
 They are children of God.”
 Speaking of families with gay children, he said: “You can’t kick someone out of a family, nor make their life miserable for this.
 What we have to have is a civil union law; that way they are legally covered.”

-In the new document and an accompanying unsigned article, the Vatican said questions had been raised about whether the church should bless same-sex unions in a sacramental way in recent years, and after Francis had insisted on the need to better welcome and accompany gays in the church.
+In the new document and an accompanying unsigned article, the Vatican said questions had been raised about whether the church should bless same-sex unions in a sacramental way in recent years, and after Francis had insisted on the need to better welcome and accompany gay people in the church.

 In the article, the Vatican stressed the “fundamental and decisive distinction” between gay individuals and gay unions, noting that “the negative judgment on the blessing of unions of persons of the same sex does not imply a judgment on persons.”